hugojosefson/docker-shebang/README.md

 process.argv.splice(1, 1) // Fixes arguments to be as expected.

 ///////////////////////////////////////////////////////////////////////////////
-////  YOUR JS CODE BEGINS:
+////  YOUR JS CODE BEGINS HERE:
 ///////////////////////////////////////////////////////////////////////////////

 ```